prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>The AlertmanagerConfigMatcherStrategy defines how to add additional matchers to the AlertmanagerConfigs.
+<p>The AlertmanagerConfigMatcherStrategy defines how AlertmanagerConfig objects match the alerts.
 In the future more options may be added.</p>
 </td>
 </tr>